Phase THREE Mass & Sacrament Schedule

 SUNDAY MASSES: 7AM, 8:30AM, 10:30AM, 12:15 PM, 2PM* and 5PM (No Confessions prior to Mass until we get further down the road with this pandemic.)

-*NEW!!!
-2PM Sunday Mass for those with concerns regarding masks.
+2pm Sunday Mass is for those with concerns regarding masks.
 Masks are required for anyone attending this Mass.

 Monday-Thursday – 6:30AM and 8:30AM

 SATURDAY MASSES: 9AM Daily Mass and 5PM Vigil Mass

 Modifications for the Masses: